ekzhang/rushlight/README.md

 app.listen(8080);
 ```

 That's it!
+See the `ClientOptions` and `ServerOptions` types for more
+configuration options.

-To view a full demo application, a collaborative Markdown editor
+To view a full demo application, a collaborative Markdown editor using Postgres
-using Postgres to store documents, see the [`app/`](app/) folder in this
+to store documents, see the [`app/`](app/) folder in this repository.
-repository.

 ## Development